 CONTRACT TERM: 2 years

 Are you an accountant with experience working on development projects and hold a degree in accounting or ACCA Level II or equivalent?
-WUSC is currently looking for a Project Accountant in Dominica, Guyana and Jamaica to provide financial support and management to our country offices.
+WUSC is currently looking for a Project Accountant in Dominica to provide financial support and management to our country offices.

 World University Service of Canada (registered as WUSC Caribbean in the Caribbean), is a Canadian non-profit organization working to create a better world for all young people.
 We bring together a diverse network of students, volunteers, schools, governments, and businesses who share this vision.
 Together, we develop solutions in education, economic opportunities, and empowerment to overcome inequality and exclusion for youth around the world, particularly young women and young refugees.
 WUSC currently works in 25 countries across Africa, Asia, the Middle East, and Latin America, with an annual budget of approximately CAD $40 million.
 We have over 90 staff in our Ottawa office, and over 200 people overseas implementing 16 development projects in collaboration with donors such as Global Affairs Canada, the UK Department for International Development (DFID), the World Bank, the Asian Development Bank, and the African Development Bank.

-WUSC Caribbean is preparing to implement a new five-year project – the Sustainable Agriculture in the Caribbean Project, which will promote climate resilient agriculture for equitable economic growth to increase the economic prosperity of women and youth (female/male) in more sustainable agricultural markets in the Caribbean.
-The project builds on learning from a previous phase of PROPEL, a multi-country economic growth project, funded by Global Affairs Canada (GAC) and will be implemented in Dominica; Guyana; Jamaica; Saint Lucia; and Suriname.
+WUSC Caribbean is implementing the Sustainable Agriculture in the Caribbean (SAC) Project, which promotes climate resilient agriculture for equitable economic growth to increase the economic prosperity of women and youth (female/male) in more sustainable agricultural markets in the Caribbean.
+The project is funded by Global Affairs Canada (GAC) and is being implemented in Dominica; Guyana; Jamaica; Saint Lucia; and Suriname.

-WUSC Caribbean will apply an Inclusive Market Systems (IMS) approach, engaging multiple stakeholders, including established country partners, to create links between key market actors; strengthen their capacity through training, information sharing and outreach; and foster climate resilient approaches (re-orienting agricultural development for sustainability), at every stage and via every market actor in the agricultural value chain.
-This approach will help to mitigate the impacts of climate change, reduce the region’s vulnerability to natural disasters, and foster climate-resilient agricultural markets that offer increased, sustainable economic benefits for women and youth (f/m).
+WUSC Caribbean applies an Inclusive Market Systems (IMS) approach, engaging multiple stakeholders, including established country partners, to create links between key market actors; strengthen their capacity through training, information sharing and outreach; and foster climate resilient approaches (re-orienting agricultural development for sustainability), at every stage and via every market actor in the agricultural value chain.
+This approach helps to mitigate the impacts of climate change, reduce the region’s vulnerability to natural disasters, and foster climate-resilient agricultural markets that offer increased, sustainable economic benefits for women and youth (f/m).

-Under the supervision of the Country Coordinator and with liaison and guidance from the Regional Finance Manager, the Project Accountant will be responsible for maintaining accounts of the Satellite Office (Dominica, Guyana or Jamaica) for the implementation of the Sustainable Agriculture in the Caribbean Project.
+Under the supervision of the Country Coordinator and with liaison and guidance from the Regional Finance Manager, the Project Accountant will be responsible for maintaining accounts of the Satellite Office in Dominica for the implementation of the Sustainable Agriculture in the Caribbean Project.
 The Project Accountant supports the local program team with budgetary and other financial support which ensures that Project activities implemented in-country result in the completion of Project outputs and contribute to the achievement of Project objectives.
 Main responsibilities include: